-Today, I’ve got 3 Cheap & Easy DIY Door Security Tips you can do in an afternoon.
+Today, I’ve got 3 Easy Home Security Updates for your Doors, you can do in an afternoon.

 Hi guys!
 Who wants a safer home???
 I know I do.
-Today I’ve got 3 Cheap, Quick, and Easy DIY Door Security Tips that’ll make your home safe, in just an afternoon.
+Today I’ve got 3 Easy Home Security Updates for your Doors that’ll make your home safer, in just an afternoon.
 And you only need a screwdriver and a drill to do these.
 Yay!

 I wanted to share these tips with you after I took a quick break from finishing up my Master Bathroom Remodel to finally add a Swing Bar Lock to our front door.
 So glad I got that easy project off my to-do list.
 Now I can quit worrying that my 3-year will open the door for someone when I’m not around.
 Yikes!

 But that swing arm lock also adds an extra level of protection against a break in.
-In fact, all 3 of these DIY Door Security Tips will help protect you from someone busting down your exterior doors.
-Be sure to check out my video for a better explanation for all these tips, too. 🙂
+In fact, all 3 of these Easy Home Security Updates for your Doors will help protect you from someone busting down your exterior doors.
+Yay to that. 🙂

 What you Might Need